Frequently Asked Questions

 What is cross enrollment?

-With cross enrollment, a student can enroll in two schools at the same time, completing in-class studies in their current BC secondary school, and enrolling with KDS for the courses they are completing online.
-In practice, this means that core structure, scheduling, and oversight are provided through the in-person school, while online courses are used strategically to supplement learning, expand course options, or support timely credit completion.
+In practice, this means that core structure, scheduling, and overall school oversight are provided through the student’s school of record, while KDS courses are used strategically to supplement learning, expand course options, or support timely credit completion.
 Experience shows that the most successful cross-enrollment models for students working toward graduation are those in which a brick-and-mortar school remains the primary learning environment, with online learning serving as a complementary support.

 What are the benefits of cross enrollment?